We have reported on the outcomes for customers following the family violence changes to the water customer service codes.

 Accessing assistance is now quicker, easier and less stressful

 Since the 2017 code changes, financial counsellors found that water businesses were generally more willing to provide flexible, effective solutions to debt when family violence was identified.
-Some solutions included waiving debt, assisting with utility relief grants, putting debt on hold, matched payments and other payment arrangements.
+Some solutions included waiving debt, assisting with utility relief grants, putting debt on hold, matching payments and other payment arrangements.

 Lessons from the water code outcomes review 2019